TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/v4input_directory_structure.md

 * HouseholdData:
   * Households.csv:
   * Persons.csv:
-* WorkerCategories: For each occupation and employment category a CSV file is exists containing with three columns:
-Zone, WorkerCategory, and the ratio of that worker category for the given zone.
 * ZonalResidence: For each occupation and employment category a CSV exists containing two columns:
 Zone, and the number of workers in that zone that work within the GTHA and the number of non-roaming workers of that category living in that zone.
 * ZoneData:
-  * Zones.csv: Contains information related to each zone in the zone system.
-A detailed description of the format can be found [here](file_formats/zones_file_format.md).
+  * IntrazonalDistance.csv: A CSV File in the format (Zone, Distance) describing the expected distance in metres that a trip will take.
+This is usually done with \\( \frac{2\sqrt{Area}}{6} \\).
+  * PDs.csv: A CSV file in the format (Zone, PD) describing the planning district that each zone belongs in.
+Zones not specified will be assigned to PD 0.
+  * Population.csv: A CSV file in the format (Zone, Population) describing the population for each zone.
+Zones that are not defined will get a population of zero.
   * Regions.csv: A CSV file with two columns: (Zone, Region).
 Each zone can only belong to a single region.
 External zones should be absent or given a region number of 0.